 Design – Civil Engineering – Construction - Fit-Out - Maintenance - Facilities Management

-Glenway Holdings Group is always seeking collaboration with Investors & Developers to work on projects in the expansion of our activities in Romania & Bulgaria Real Estate market, please contact us to discuss your proposals.
+Glenway Holdings Group is always seeking collaboration with Investors & Developers to work on projects in the expansion of our activities in the Romania & Bulgaria Real Estate market in 2017-18, please contact us to discuss your proposals.

 The Glenway Holding Group Team